 Forecast Details for Pueblo, CO

-Tonight: A 20 percent chance of showers and thunderstorms before midnight.
-Mostly cloudy, with a low around 62.
-Breezy, with a north northwest wind 15 to 20 mph decreasing to 5 to 10 mph after midnight.
+Sunday Night: Mostly clear, with a low around 16.
+Blustery, with a north northeast wind 15 to 20 mph becoming light and variable after midnight.
 Winds could gust as high as 30 mph.

 Want more detail?
 Get the Complete 7 Day and Night Detailed Forecast!